 Nature-placemaking activities guided by NGOs enhance the psychological health and wellbeing.
 For instance, sense of community (Leon & Neo, 2009), behaviours grounded in environmental awareness (Fettes & Judson, 2010), and feelings that contribute to sustain long-term engagement and motivation (i.e., autonomy, competence, relatedness, self-esteem, and self-efficacy) (Ryan & Deci, 2000; Sheldon & Kasser, 1998; Gillison et al., 2019).
 According to Tan & Neo (2009), being involved in nature related activities led by NGOs can help increase peoples’ passion towards nature and creates a genuine and non-partisan civic activism.
 The socially constructed experience with nature also helps individuals to forge new connections with likeminded people (Wolsko & Lindberg, 2013), whereby confidence and empowerment are generated in individuals (Rai Singh & Rahman, 2012).
 The result of being part of a nature self-motivating environment is that individuals can sustain citizen engagement and thus build a sense of ownership towards the environment over time and construction of alternative values towards nature (Bruyere & Rappe, 2007).

-It is known that the NGOs placemaking activities depend largely on the facilitators of place who mediate peoples’ interactions and the activities that are developed.
+It is known that the NGOs placemaking activities depend largely on the facilitators who mediate peoples’ interactions and the activities that are developed.
 This positions the role of the facilitators at the core of the process, since facilitators, according to Alwaer & Cooper (2019) not only promote engagement and inclusion of individuals and groups, but also create a ‘values system’ in which the participants can relate to and can feel valued (Wates, 2014; Pancholi et al., 2015).
 Self-awareness and self-management are essential skills in facilitators as their role is to understand their relationships with groups and help others self-reflect on their practice (Mosely et al., 2021).
 As such, the facilitation style, and the process in which it occurs are crucial to prevent the activities to be biased or over-powering (Alwaer & Cooper, 2019).
 Nevertheless, since nature-placemaking conducted by NGOs is a relatively new topic (Bush et al., 2020) how facilitators influence the process and what are the best practices of nature-placemaking that could positively influence the health and wellbeing of city residents is a vaguely discussed topic.
-Hence, to contribute to this topic, in this study we analyse how NGOs in Singapore integrating nature-placemaking activities are conducted, what alternative values towards the natural environment are enacted, what frequency of interaction and time of engagement is needed build these values, and how facilitators influence this process.
+Hence, to contribute to this topic, in this study we analyse how an NGO in Singapore integrating nature-placemaking activities are conducted, what alternative values towards the natural environment are enacted, what frequency of interaction and time of engagement is needed build these values, and how facilitators influence this process.
 Furthermore, although there are some indications that nature-placemaking could substantially provide benefits to the psychological health and wellbeing of individuals taking part in the activities, there are not enough studies that analyse how the facilitators of programmes developed by NGOs might influence the perceived sense of psychological health and wellbeing of people participating in nature-placemaking activities.

-To investigate this, and in-depth case study following a sequential mixed-methods design (Yin, 2011; Larkin et al., 2014) was conducted from August 2019 until March 2020 in the volunteer-driven NGO Ground-Up Initiative (GUI) known for its unique nature-placemaking programmes.
+To investigate this, an in-depth case study following a sequential mixed-methods design (Yin, 2011; Larkin et al., 2014) was conducted from August 2019 until March 2020 in the volunteer-driven NGO Ground-Up Initiative (GUI) known for its unique nature-placemaking programmes.
 The paper is structured in four sections presenting the research methods and explanation of the case study under investigation, qualitative and quantitative results, discussion, and conclusions.

 New references to add